 Some blog posts and articles that I came across in the last week that I thought were interesting.

-This one has been pointed to by many people, but it’s a good one to see if you missed it.
+Many people have pointed this one, but it’s a good one to see if you missed it.
 Matt Cutts posted a Question and Answer post a couple of days ago where he discussed the recent “Big Daddy” infrastructure update to Google, as well as answering questions on a number of other topics.

 Greg Linden has been writing some great posts about his days at Amazon lately on Geeking with Greg.
 But, those Amazon posts only add to the many other excellent posts there, including a recent one on mandatory registration in forums, Removing registration and Topix.net traffic.